gvwilson/thirdbit/src/fiction/leaderboard/index.md

 An.ton's voice said.

 I exhaled slowly
-and set my brush down very precisely on the palette I'd been preparing.
+and set my brush down on the palette I'd been preparing.
 "Piss on.
 Good afternoon, An.ton.
 Having second thoughts?"
-I was definitely using too much purple.
+I definitely had too much purple.
 And I was skimping where I should have been lathering.

 "Never,"